 Does an alarm system lower homeowners insurance in NJ?

 Yes, most NJ insurers offer 10-20% discounts for professionally monitored alarm systems.
-UL-Listed monitoring may qualify for additional savings.
+UL-Listed monitoring qualifies for the highest discounts.
+On an average NJ policy ($1,500-$2,500/year), this saves $150-$500 annually.

 Get a Free Alarm System Assessment

 Our NJ-licensed security experts will evaluate your property, identify vulnerabilities, and recommend the right alarm system for your needs and budget.
 No obligation, no pressure.
+Serving Mercer County NJ and Bucks County PA.

-NJ Licensed: Burglar #34BA00089500 | Fire #P00747 | Serving Mercer County NJ & Bucks County PA
+NJ Licensed: Burglar #34BA00089500 | Fire #P00747 | Serving Mercer County NJ & Bucks County PA Since 1984